dashpay/platform/packages/dashmate/README.md

 ### Development

+When developing on a standalone node (the `local` preset), `setup-for-local-development` can be used to generate some dash, register a masternode and populate the node with the data required for local development.

-When developing on a standalone node (the `local` preset), a local path for DAPI or Drive may be specified via the `--drive-image-build-path` and `--dapi-image-build-path` options of the `start` command.
+To allow developers quickly test changes to DAPI and Drive, a local path for DAPI or Drive may be specified via the `--drive-image-build-path` and `--dapi-image-build-path` options of the `start` command.
 A Docker image will be built from the provided path and then used by mn-bootstrap.
-This allows developers to quickly test changes to DAPI and Drive with minimal overhead.

 ### Docker Compose